 Henry V, the second English monarch of the House of Lancaster, was King of England from 1413 until his death in 1422.

 The new British historical drama from director David Michôd will also be in select theaters, and premieres at the Venice Film Festival on September 2.
-“The King” is scheduled for a limited theatrical release on October 11, before coming to Netflix in November.
-Right now it’s slated for November 1, but sign up for our newsletter to receive updated period drama news.
+“The King” is scheduled for a limited theatrical release on October 11, before coming to Netflix on November 1.

 Watch the trailer below.